Child Pornography Defense Attorney

 Arizona Porn Laws

-The Arizona law against sexual exploitation of minors is quite broad, and it encompasses a wide variety of even the most seemingly “innocent” conduct.
-For child pornography and selfies, our state has some of the toughest laws in the country.
+When it comes to child pornography (aka sexual exploitation of minors), Arizona law carries some of the strictest penalties in the country.
 An adult convicted of possession of child pornography faces serious penalties, such as:

-• Anywhere from 10-24 years in prison with no possibility of early release
+• Anywhere from 3 years to life in prison

 • Hefty monetary fines